joaomrbaltazar/PROPAN/Publications/ReadMe.md

 J. Baltazar, J.A.C.
 Falcão de Campos.
 On the Modelling of the Flow in Ducted Propellers With a Panel Method.
 Proceedings of the First International Symposium on Marine Propulsors, Trondheim, Norway, 2009. https://www.researchgate.net/publication/269222599_On_the_Modelling_of_the_Flow_in_Ducted_Propellers_With_a_Panel_Method

 J. Baltazar, J.A.C.
 Falcão de Campos.
+Unsteady Analysis of a Horizontal Axis Marine Current Turbine in Yawed Inflow Conditions With a Panel Method.
+Proceedings of the First International Symposium on Marine Propulsors, Trondheim, Norway, 2009. https://www.researchgate.net/publication/268980221_Unsteady_Analysis_of_a_Horizontal_Axis_Marine_Current_Turbine_in_Yawed_Inflow_Conditions_With_a_Panel_Method

+J. Baltazar, J.A.C.
+Falcão de Campos.
 A Boundary Element Method for the Unsteady Hydrodynamic Analysis of Marine Current Turbines.
 Proceedings of the 2nd International Conference on Ocean Energy, Brest, France, 2008. https://www.researchgate.net/publication/269104499_A_Boundary_Element_Method_for_the_Unsteady_Hydrodynamic_Analysis_of_Marine_Current_Turbines

 J. Baltazar, J.A.C.
 Falcão de Campos.
+Hydrodynamic Analysis of a Horizontal Axis Marine Current Turbine with a Boundary Element Method.
+Proceedings of the 27th International Conference on Offshore Mechanics and Arctic Engineering, Estoril, Portugal, 2008. https://www.researchgate.net/publication/344748214_Hydrodynamic_Analysis_of_a_Horizontal_Axis_Marine_Current_Turbine_with_a_Boundary_Element_Method

+J. Baltazar, J.A.C.
+Falcão de Campos.
 Numerical Modelling of the Potential Flow Around Ducted Propellers.
 Proceedings of the Congresso de Métodos Numéricos em Engenharia, Porto, Portugal, 2007. https://www.researchgate.net/publication/269222834_Numerical_Modelling_of_the_Potential_Flow_Around_Ducted_Propellers

+J. Baltazar, L. Eça.
+Unsteady Potential Flow Calculations of Marine Propellers Using BEM.
+Proceedings of the Conferência Nacional de Métodos Numéricos em Mecânica dos Fluidos e Termodinâmica, Monte da Caparica, Portugal, 2006. https://www.researchgate.net/publication/344353518_Unsteady_Potential_Flow_Calculations_of_Marine_Propellers_Using_BEM

 J. Baltazar, L. Eça.
 A Surface Grid Generation Technique for Practical Applications of Boundary Element Methods.
 Proceedings of the Conferência Nacional de Métodos Númericos em Mecânica dos Fluidos e Termodinâmica, Monte da Caparica, Portugal, 2006. https://www.researchgate.net/publication/269222734_A_Surface_Grid_Generation_Technique_for_Practical_Applications_of_Boundary_Element_Methods